At a Glance

 Depending on your ultimate financial goal, you might take a different approach to what bills or debt you’ll start paying off first.
 If you want to raise your credit score, for instance, your debt repayment strategy will be different than if you want to become debt-free faster.

-Before you determine which debt to pay off first, you’ll need to decide which strategy you’re going to implement, whether that’s the debt snowball method, debt avalanche method, or a hybrid approach.
+Before you determine which debt to pay off first, you’ll need to decide which strategy you’re going to implement, whether that’s paying off the smallest debt or the debt with the highest interest rate first, taking a hybrid approach, paying off debts that affect your credit score, or consolidating your debt.
 Once you know which tactic will work best with you, that will reveal what you should pay off first.

-The debt snowball method, popularized by a 60-year-old straight, cis, white, Evangelical Christian man (no, not your dad), is when you throw as much money as you can at your smallest debt balance, regardless of interest rate, while paying the minimum amount due on all your other debts.
+The debt snowball method is when you throw as much money as you can at your smallest debt balance, regardless of interest rate, while paying the minimum amount due on all your other debts.
+Once that debt is paid off, put your dollars toward your next smallest debt, and so on until it’s completely paid off.

 The thinking with this method is that despite paying more interest in the long haul, you’ll likely get motivation from small victories along the way that will keep you on track toward paying off your debt.